Mahmoudkhaledd0/MahmoudKhaled_RagProject_SherlockHolmesBooks_ITI/README.md

   corpus using multilingual E5 embeddings.
 - **Grounded answers** — responses are generated strictly from retrieved passages
-- **Source citations** — every answer includes book name, page number
+- **Source citations** — every answer lists the book and page number of each passage used, so answers are traceable back to the text.
 - **Multi-provider LLMs** — Groq for fast routing/chitchat, Google Gemini for answer synthesis.
 - **Web interface** — a single-page `index.html` for interactive Q&A.